 - Directed a legislative and grassroots advocacy campaign culminating in the landmark repeal of Don’t Ask, Don’t Tell (DADT) law

 Emily is the host of popular politics podcast Your Primary Playlist, a guide to the 2020 presidential primary that has quickly become a must-listen for those tapped into politics.
-The podcast, which features all women guests including Speaker Nancy Pelosi, Stacey Abrams, and Cecile Richards, has thousands of listeners in all 50 states and has received several features on Apple Podcasts and Stitcher.
-Marisa Kanof, National Field Director for Swing Left, called the show “required listening for any Democrat.”
+The podcast features all women guests including Speaker Nancy Pelosi, Hillary Clinton, Stacey Abrams, and Cecile Richards, has received several features on Apple Podcasts and Stitcher, and was named one of Refinery29’s Best New Podcasts for 2020.

 In 2019, Emily launched ETS Advisory which allows her to work directly with advocates across the country to drive progressive change through legislation, advocacy, the electoral process, and policy development.
 She has had the opportunity to provide counsel to organizations including Change the Ref, an initiative sponsored by March For Our Lives; Town Hall Project; the Baker Project, which is a part of Eleanor’s Legacy; Funny or Die: Glam Up the Midterms; and Vote Vets.

-Emily also served as a Senior Advisor to Swing Left, where she executed a national celebrity surrogate tour with Lin-Manuel Miranda, Natalie Portman, and Jessica Alba and coordinated the “The Last Weekend” project to mobilize key stakeholders in the final days of the 2018 midterm elections.
+Emily is a member EMILY’S List Creative Council and has also served as a Senior Advisor to Swing Left, where she executed a national celebrity surrogate tour with Lin-Manuel Miranda, Natalie Portman, and Jessica Alba and coordinated the “The Last Weekend” project to mobilize key stakeholders in the final days of the 2018 midterm elections.